aiida-vasp/aiida-vasp/doc/index.rst

 Adapting and Extending
 **********************

-When developping calculation plugins it should be kept in mind, that for calculations run with them to be successfully shared with other researchers, those other researchers will need to have access to the calculation plugin as well.
+When developing calculation plugins it should be kept in mind, that for calculations run with them to be successfully shared with other researchers, those other researchers will need to have access to the calculation plugin as well.
 This means that any calculation should be contributed to the aiida_vasp plugin repository.